eeditiones/e-editiones-website/posts/tei-publisher-8.md

 coverImageCredits:
 ---

+> TEI Publisher 8 introduces a central URL registry, named entity recognition, print CSS and more.

 ![](/img/publisher8-big.jpg)

-> TEI Publisher 8 introduces a central URL registry, named entity recognition, print CSS and more.
+## Browser history, bookmarkable URLs

 The newest release of TEI Publisher combines some major redesigns in the libraries used.
 The maybe biggest change – though not immediately visible – took place in web components: from the start we tried to create each component as independent, monadic entity, communicating with other components only through signals.
 This results in great flexibility as you can recombine and reuse components all over the place, but it also turns pages into a beehive, lacking a central coordinating power.
 This is in particular problematic when we look at the navigation aspect: to put it simple, users expect that